Back to the Water Below

-Back to the Water Below is the fourth studio album by English rock duo Royal Blood.
+Back to the Water Below is the fourth studio album by English hard rock duo Royal Blood.
 It was released on 1 September 2023 by Warner Records.
-The entirety of the album was self-produced, much like the majority of their previous album, Typhoons (2021).
+The album was self-produced, like the majority of their previous album, Typhoons (2021).
 It received critical acclaim and debuted at number one on the UK Albums Chart, making it their fourth consecutive number one album.

 Background

 Back to the Water Below was recorded in Royal Blood's home studio in Brighton.
 Of the decision to produce the album themselves as opposed to minor input from outside producers as the band had done on their previous records, frontman Mike Kerr said in an interview with NME that the recording process allowed the band to "[force themselves] to do things that came naturally".
 The album title takes its name from a lyric in the song "Pull Me Through."

 Promotion

 The band began teasing new music on Instagram on 12 May 2023, with the first in a series of videos being released showing work being done in the studio, such as demos of new riffs.
 On 25 May 2023, the album's lead single "Mountains at Midnight" was released alongside an accompanying music video.

-The band released the second single from the album, "Pull Me Through", on 13 July 2023.
+On 13 July 2023, the second and final single, "Pull Me Through", was released.

 The band toured North America and Europe in support of the album, including as an opening act for Muse on their Will of the People World Tour in the summer.
 The band then embarked on their own headlining tour in the autumn.